-Our procedures are carried out solely for the purpose of our audit so that we can form and express an opinion on the financial statements in accordance with the Fund's stated accounting policies and International Standards on Auditing (UK and Ireland).
+Our procedures are carried out solely for the purpose of our audit so that we can form and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Our audit does not necessarily disclose every weakness and for this reason the matters referred to may not be the only shortcomings which exist.